JustAnyones/Plugin-creator-website/docs/docs/attribute-types/base.md

 }
 ```

-To add a new line in the string, you would use [escape sequence](https://en.wikipedia.org/wiki/Escape_sequence),
+To add a new line in the string, you would use an [escape sequence](https://en.wikipedia.org/wiki/Escape_sequence),
 in this case, `\n`.

-It would look like this:
 ```json
 {
     "text": "Top text\nI'm on the new line now!!!"
 }
 ```

-## Arrays
+## Array

 Arrays are used for providing multiple values for an attribute.